Earn a design certificate and work in creative fields such as interior decorating and graphic design - 2022/2023

 - Create two and three-dimensional designs using a wide range of materials, processes, techniques and relevant computer technologies.

-- Use the design process to develop and solve visual problems using various strategies for idea generation.
+- Use the design process to develop and solve visual problems using sustainability concepts and various strategies for idea generation.

 - Apply the formal elements and principles of design to creative work.